iterorganization/IMAS-Python/docs/source/lazy_loading.rst

 ============

 When reading data from a data entry (using :meth:`DBEntry.get
-<imaspy.db_entry.DBEntry.get>`, or :meth:`DBEntry.get_slice
+<imas.db_entry.DBEntry.get>`, or :meth:`DBEntry.get_slice
-<imaspy.db_entry.DBEntry.get_slice>`), by default all data is read immediately from the
+<imas.db_entry.DBEntry.get_slice>`), by default all data is read immediately from the
 lowlevel Access Layer backend.
 This may take a long time to complete if the data entry has a lot of data stored for the requested IDS.

-Instead of reading data immediately, IMASPy can also `lazy load` the data when you need it.
+Instead of reading data immediately, imas-python can also `lazy load` the data when you need it.
 This will speed up your program in cases where you are interested in a subset of all the data stored in an IDS.